 Contract Administrator (Job #298)

-1, Contract Administration, Van Nuys, English Only, Replace
+1, Contract Administration, Van Nuys, English Only

+This position is exempt.
 Plans, organizes, conducts and supervises the Administrative Hearing process.
 Directs management of the Risk Assessment and Educational Advocacy programs.
 Receives direction from the Executive Director.
 Provides general supervision to the Risk Assessment Supervisor, Contract Officer, and support staff.

 1. Supervises and responds to Fair Hearing and Due Process Hearing requests, including research informal decisions, representation in mediation, preparing hearing materials, communicating with outside legal counsel, and representing NLACRC at hearings.
 May recommend service policy or procedure modifications, trains appropriate staff on approved changes.

 2. Proposes policy on Administrative Hearing process, develops and disseminates procedures for implementation of approved policies.

 3. Ensures delivery of an effective Risk Assessment program, in compliance with contract and regulatory provisions.
 Oversees the functions of the Center’s Risk Management, Assessment and Planning Committee.
 Ensures provision of Educational Advocacy services.

 4. Responds to consumer rights complaints (W&I Code, Section 4731), Early Start Complaints and Citizens Complaints, as assigned by the Executive Director.